 - There are a few spots along the river valley where the trail drops off very sharply.
 It’s high enough that a fall would be fatal.
 The path is wide enough to walk comfortably but keep an iron grip on your little ones just in case.

 - There is a section at the beginning of the valley ascent where you need to hold onto a rope as you walk up a steep set of rocks.
-Most kids should be able to scramble up this, but it’s pretty high, so again, keep close.
+Most kids should love scrambling up this, but it’s pretty high, so again, keep close.
 It’s more difficult on the way down.

 What to Bring

 - Best Things To Do In Loch Lomond & The Trossachs National Park With Kids

 - Best Things to do on the Isle of Skye with Kids

 Pin It For Later!